 Important Factors When Considering How Long To Stay In a Sauna

+Nature doesn't hurry and it's always on time.
 While enjoying a sauna, always listen to your body and don't push yourself too hard.

 It's wise to have a sauna buddy, limit alcohol, drink plenty of water, and exit when your body signals you to do so.

 Factors such as age, health conditions, previous sauna experience, and pregnancy should also be considered.

 And you can always adjust the temperature if you want to spend more time in sauna bliss.
 Learn more about sauna temperature here.